Traumatic Brain Injuries Increase Risk of Post-Traumatic Stress Disorder (PTSD)

 The second study sought to figure out why the correlation between TBIs and PTSD existed.
 In the study rats were exposed to “fear conditioning techniques” two days after suffering a TBI.
 The study showed that the TBI rats developed a much greater sense of fear than the control rats (those without TBIs).
 To further understand the root of the correlation the scientists studied the amygdala.
 The amygdala is a small piece of brain tissue responsible for fear learning.

 What they learned is that “there were significantly more receptors for excitatory neurotransmitters that promote learning.
 ‘This suggests that brain injury leaves the amygdala in a more excitable state that readies it for acquiring potent fear’.”
 Because of this the rats who had suffered a TBI were vastly more susceptible to becoming fearful of whatever they were exposed to.

 The scientists who conducted this study stated the why behind this happening needs to be further studied, but it’s my opinion that this is one of the brain’s many defense mechanisms.
 It becomes injured so it puts your body on high alert.

 While it is true this study was performed on rats, “these findings also suggest that people who suffer even a mild traumatic brain injury are more likely to develop an anxiety disorder, and that proper management of stress after such an injury could be critically important to maintaining ones’ mental health.”

-Suffering a TBI severely increase risk of PTSD and the effects must be taken seriously whether it be in soldiers coming back from protecting our country or your next door neighbor who was just t-boned driving to work.
+Suffering a TBI severely increase risk of PTSD and the effects must be taken seriously.
+This is true whether it be in soldiers or your next door neighbor who was t-boned driving to work.
 PTSD isn’t some made up complaint that only the “mentally weak” experience.
 It’s your brains way of responding to a traumatic injury, likely to protect you from further harm.